isovector/certainty-by-construction/src/book/1-agda.lagda.md

   _ = false
 ```

-Of course, this is quite a lot of work, so we can combine the `import` and
+Of course, this is quite a lot of work, so we can combine the `keyword:import` and
-`open` statements together rather than doing them separately:
+`keyword:open` statements together rather than doing them separately:

 ```agda
   open import Data.Bool